Religion in Lebanon: Religion and politics

 In April 2010, Laïque Pride, a secular group co-founded by feminist Yalda Younes, called for "an end to the country's deep-rooted sectarian system" and for a "secular Lebanon".
 Laïque Pride supports the enacting of a unified Civil Code for the Personal Status Law.

 On April 26, 2010, in response to Hizb ut-Tahrir's growing appeal in Beirut and demands to re-establish an Islamic caliphate, a Laïque Pride march was held in Beirut.
 Three days later, 70,000 gathered in Martyrs' Square, Beirut for a march organized by Laïque Pride.

 In 2011, hundreds of protesters rallied in Beirut on 27 February in a Laïque Pride march, calling for reform of the country's confessional political system.
-At the same time, a peaceful sit-in took place in Saida.
+At the same time, a peaceful sit-in took place in Sidon.

 At a march in May 2012 in which 600 participated, Laïque Pride issued six demands, four concerning women's rights and two concerning media freedom.
 Secular student clubs from Saint Joseph University (USJ), the Lebanese Academy of Fine Arts (ALBA), as the American University of Beirut (AUB) also participated in the march.

-In October 2019, and until August 2020, a series of civil protests ensued in Lebanon, now known as the October Revolution condemning sectarian rule amongst a myriad of other issues plaguing their country.
-Lina Khatib, a journalist for Al-Jazeera, has labelled these protests as "cross-sectarian".
+In October 2019, and until August 2020, a series of civil protests ensued in Lebanon, now known as the 17 October Revolution condemning sectarian rule amongst a myriad of other issues plaguing their country.
+Lina Khatib, a journalist for Al Jazeera, has labelled these protests as "cross-sectarian".
 She notes: "They are taking place across Lebanon, rather than only in Beirut.
-And they are demanding the fall of the government from the outset, while criticising political leaders from every sect."
+And they are demanding the fall of the government from the outset, while criticizing political leaders from every sect."

+Freedom of religion

+According to Article 9 of the Lebanese Constitution, all religions and creeds are to be protected and the exercise of freedom of religion is to be guaranteed providing that the public order is not disturbed.
+In 2023 and 2024, Freedom House gave Lebanon a score of 3 out of 4 for freedom of religious expression.

+An individual may change religions if the head of the religious group the person wishes to join approves of this change.
+Religion is encoded on national identity cards and noted on ikhraaj qaid (official registry) documents, and the Government complies with requests of citizens to change their civil records to reflect their new religious status.
+In Lebanon, proselytizing is not punishable by law in contrast to many countries in the Arab World.

+Unrecognized groups, such as Baháʼís, Buddhists, Hindus, and some evangelical denominations, may own property and assemble for worship without government interference.
+However, they are disadvantaged under the law because legally they may not marry, divorce, or inherit property in the country.